NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Cornered Fury.md

-If a foe of a larger size than you critically hits and damages you, that foe is [[Conditions/Off-Guard|Off-Guard]] to you for 1 round.
+If a foe of a larger size than you critically hits and damages you, that foe is [[Off-Guard|Off-Guard]] to you for 1 round.

 *Source: Pathfinder Player Core 2*
 *ORC*